- What is a Ductless Mini Split Air Conditioner?

 - Ductless systems allow you to reclaim closet space or even have higher ceilings since you don’t need to leave room for ducts.

 Protect Your Investment.
-Contact a licensed HVAC contractor to assess your usage and to size your ductless mini split system appropriately and according to your home’s layout.
+Contact a licensed mini split AC contractor near you to assess your usage and to size your ductless mini split system appropriately and according to your home’s layout.

 Before hiring an HVAC contractor, ask for a written estimate and copies of their HVAC license and insurance coverage.
 Since most municipalities require HVAC contractors to carry a valid heating and air conditioning license as well as liability and worker’s compensation insurance, you would be wise to verify their credentials before signing on the dotted line.

-Whether you choose a split or a multi-split ductless system, each ductless air conditioner will require a few steps to keep both components running in peak condition for its estimated 12 to 15 year lifespan:
+Whether you choose a split or a multi-split ductless system, each ductless air conditioner will require a few steps to keep both components running in peak condition for its estimated 12 to 15 year lifespan.
+Make sure you follow routine HVAC maintenance checks before summer or winter approaches for its smooth functioning.

 - Regularly clean and replace the filter: This allows the system to keep the air purified and will help prevent system breakdowns.
 To maintain optimal airflow to the compressor, you’ll need to keep plants, tall grass, and debris away from the unit.